sneak-it/professional-portfolio/CONTENT.md

 # Content management

 All content is MDX under `content/`, and images live under `media/`.
-Under Docker Compose both are bind-mounted read-only, so new and edited files are served immediately with no rebuild.
+Under Docker Compose `./content` and `./media/portfolio/photography` are bind-mounted read-only, so new and edited files are served immediately with no rebuild. `media/images/` is not mounted by
+default: the shipped avatar and blog assets are used until you uncomment the `./media/images` mount in `docker-compose.yml`, which replaces them wholesale.

 ## Special pages